 The great news is you don’t need an ice cream maker to create this mouth-watering dessert.
 Follow these super simple steps for an easy yogurt-based treat:

 - Whizz up 400g of strawberries in a blender until smooth.
-Add 400g of condensed milk, a sprinkle of vanilla and 500g of yogurt and get blending – the thick texture of Greek yogurt or skyr works well in this recipe.
+Add 400g of condensed milk, a sprinkle of vanilla and 500g of yogurt and get blending – the thick texture of Arla Skyr works well in this recipe.

 - When the mixture is thickened, pour it into a large bowl and continue to whisk until fluffy.
 Add a few handfuls of roughly chopped strawberries.